MK1993/face-detection-api-dockerized/README.md

 6. You will also need to update Line 25 in server.js to your client app port (i.e. 3001)

 #### Important:
-if you are getting conflict erros, you should run `docker stop <container name>` that is already running in the background.
+if you are getting conflict errors, you should run `docker stop <container name>` that is already running in the background.
 #### Important:
-if you are getting other erros, you should run `docker-compose down` to bring everything down, and start over.
+if you are getting other errors, you should run `docker-compose down` to bring everything down, and start over.

 To access backend's bash: Run `docker-compose exec smart-brain-api bash`